nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 1.md

 It could seem, but combined with other things it becomes quite handy, we'll see in other lessons.

 _Can I undo the shadowing?_<br/>
-Yes, but we'll see it later .
+Only in certain circumstances, but we'll see it later.

 ### Type conversions